 |Power Plant:||2x CR123A Battery|

-Why we love this Flashlight
+Why we Love this Tactical Flashlight

-As far as high performance functionality goes, the Fenix PD35 TAC definitely ticks all of the right boxes for an all in one tactical flashlight.
+As far as high-performance functionality goes, the Fenix PD35 TAC definitely ticks all of the right boxes for an all in one tactical flashlight.

 The blinding 1000 lumen output of the PD35 is delivered thanks to a V5 Cree XP-L LED which has a stated lifetime of 50,000 hours and is powered by two EdisonBright CR123A batteries which also come included.

-The main difference between the Outdoor and Tactical modes comes down to the ease of use, with Tactical providing fast and simplified operation, making it perfect for high stress situations.
+The main difference between the Outdoor and Tactical modes comes down to the ease of use, with Tactical providing fast and simplified operation, making it perfect for high-stress situations.

 The Raybek TL1000 offers both practicality and quality while delivering an excellent 1000 lumens of bright light to illuminate any space with ease.